wridgeu/UI5ers-live-manifest/README.md

 - **Q: Can I enhance the `manifest.json` with custom properties, like others do with the `package.json`?
 Maybe for my own tooling/scripts?
 Knowing about the `$schema`, could I create a custom schema describing those fields?
 Would it break UI5, is it strongly discouraged (also: ask peter about the part of last call: UI5 does not enforce or break due to things in manifest, something along those lines)?**

+	**A:**
+	- Custom sections are generally possible and not actively discouraged, as long as they do not interfere with SAPs namespaces.
+Or to put it different: as long as it is in your own namespace you may do as you please (e.g. `<company>.<xyz>`.
+There are no runtime checks from UI5 perspective that would hinder you to do so.

-	**A:** 2nd question: You can merge schema definitions and by doing so, technically create your own!
+	 - You can also merge schema definitions and by doing so, technically create your own, extending upon the UI5 manifest (or any other) schema!
 See this [explanation regarding schema inheritance](https://github.com/json-schema-org/json-schema-spec/issues/348#issuecomment-322940347).
+Also check out the demo example within this repository.

+	- Within `sap.ui5.config` you can also put any sort of custom configuration, as long as it adheres to the allowed types (see schema).

 - **Q: Why can't I just generate what I need once, and be done with it?**

-	A: While this is a rather jokingly asked question, it does have some merit as not everyone _wants_ to fiddle with it and not everyone does so in his day to day.
+	A: While this is a rather jokingly asked question, it does have some merit as not everyone _wants_ to fiddle with the manifest file and not everyone does so in his day to day work.
 But you have to understand that the entire application itself, manifests in this file and therefore, as the application changes, so does the manifest.
 A living document so to say.

 > [!TIP]
 >